Why register multiple domains?

 Is it enough for your website to showcase your products and services, or do you want visitors to be able to buy them directly from the site?
-If so, you’ll want an eCommerce website (more on that later).
+If so, you’ll want an ecommerce website (more on that later).

-you’ll need an eCommerce website, also known as an online store.
+you’ll need an ecommerce website, also known as an online store.
 This type of website requires a few more specialized parts than a standard website.
 Here’s what you’ll need to plan for: